| Author |

 Drain the oil.

-Later, VW will comment on whether the measured volume increase is outside the tolerance.
-I couldn't find out where the tolerance limit lies.
+Later, Volkswagen will comment on whether the measured increase in volume is outside the specified tolerance.
+I couldn't figure out where the line is drawn here.

-I calculated that, in my case, it would be expected that if the test drive is made over 200km (200km is my assumption), my oil would increase by 10ml (1cl).
+I calculated that in my case, if the test drive is longer than 200 km (200 km is my assumption), then...

-If (!!) the measured volume value is outside the tolerance, the engine oil needs to be checked in the lab to determine the cause of the oil increase.
+If (!!) the measured volume reading is outside the tolerance, the engine oil must be tested in the laboratory to determine the cause of the oil overfilling.

-If (!!) the volume increase was caused by diesel fuel, then
+If (!!) the increase in volume was caused by diesel fuel, then...

-the VW solution would be a new AT engine, because all repair solutions (torque pump, PD elements) would be questionable and the aforementioned procedure (a test drive)
+The solution from VW might be a new AT (automatic transmission) motor, because all repair solutions (tandem pump, PD elements) would be questionable, and the aforementioned procedure (a test drive) would be necessary.

-would be necessary to prove the success of the repair.
+would be necessary to demonstrate the effectiveness of the measure.

-The extended warranty would then - if they don't completely reject it -
+The warranty extension would then - if they don't reject it outright -

-likely cover a maximum of 30% of the AT motor, but probably less, however, it is more likely that they will completely reject it.
+Probably a maximum of 30% of the AT engine will be used, but likely even less.
+However, it's more likely that they will reject the idea altogether.

-If the motor were to break down now, the insurance company would typically cover 80% of the total repair costs.
+If the engine were to fail now, experience shows that the insurance company would currently cover approximately 80% of the total repair costs.

-From the insurance company's perspective, this position is also understandable.
+From the insurance company's perspective, their position is understandable.

 Conclusion:

-I will stop my activities in this matter.
+I will be ceasing my activities in this matter.

-The costs, effort, and benefits are not in a reasonable proportion.
+The costs, effort, and benefits are not in reasonable proportion to each other.

-I will change my oil every 6-7000km and have an oil check done by a lab every 20,000km to see if it gets even worse.
+I will change my oil every 6-7000 km, and every 20,000 km, I will have the oil analyzed by a lab to see if the condition deteriorates further.

-If I had my own workshop or at least a garage, I would replace the PD element seals myself - just in case.
+If I had my own workshop, or at least my own garage, I would replace the sealing rings of the PD elements myself, just as a precaution.

-It's actually a "nice" tinkering job if you enjoy "tinkering" as a hobby.
+It's actually a "nice" piece of work if you enjoy "tinkering" as a hobby.

 |